digital-asset/daml/docs/source/daml-repl/index.rst

    daml build
    daml sandbox --wall-clock-time --port=6865 .daml/dist/script-example-0.0.1.dar

-Now that the ledger has been started, you can launch the repl in a separate terminal using the following command.
+Now that the ledger has been started, you can launch the REPL in a separate terminal using the following command.

 .. code-block:: sh